4 Helpful / 0 Not

 Bethel DGC is a perfect example of a well executed short 9 hole course.
 The course is very scenic, the pin placements are well designed, the holes are varied and it ends in a 400'+ par 4.

-This is the best 9 hole course I've played in North Carolina so far.
 It reminds me of Wildwood in Louisville, Ohio.
 Wildwood was small, compact, pretty wooded, mostly short holes, but managed to be a lot of fun.
 Bethel is the same way.

 This is going to be an easy course for a skilled golfer, but its not full of gimmies.
 If raw challenge is what you seek there are better choices than Bethel, but atmosphere is here in spades.